Middelgrundsfortet

+The fort was constructed in the 1890s as a military instalment, and had an active military presence until 1984.
+The island was sold by the state to a private investor in 2002 and was transformed into a hotel, with 200 rooms linked by 2 miles of corridors.
+In 2015, the island was jointly purchased by two scout organisations and is now used as a camp for children and young people as Ungdomsøen.

 History

 Christian IX's government constructed the fort between 1890–94 to serve as a part of Copenhagen's coastal fortifications, partly using material excavated from Frihavnen.
 It is one of three artificial islands that were created to defend the entrance to Copenhagen's harbour.
-(The other two are Flakfortet and Trekroner Fort.)
+The other two are Flakfortet and Trekroner Fort.

-Middelgrundsfortet was the largest sea fortress in the world, and is still the largest man-made island without abutment, with an area, including wave breakers, of approximately 70 000 m²; the buildings total approximately 15 000 m².
+Middelgrundsfortet was the largest sea fort in the world, and is still the largest man-made island without abutment, with an area, including wave breakers, of approximately 70 000 m2; the buildings total approximately 15 000 m2.
 A HAWK battery was placed on the island in the 1950s.
-The fortress remained an active military installation until 1984; in 2002 it was sold to a private investor.
+The fort remained an active military installation until 1984; in 2002 it was sold to a private investor.

-Facilities

-The fort has been used as a hotel, with 200 rooms linked by 2 miles of corridors.

-Ferries connect Middelgrundsfortet with Langelinie, Copenhagen.

 Ungdomsøen

+In 2010, the island became available for sale at a price of 75 million Danish kroner.
 Two scout organisations, Det Danske Spejderkorps and KFUM-spejderne, bought the island in April 2015 for 20 million kroner (£1.94M) with money donated by the A. P. Møller and Nordea funds.
-The two Danish scout organisations intend to develop the facility, at a cost of 25 Million euros, as an adventure playground "for the development of children and young people "(not just scouts)" into active, engaged and curious people who take the lead for positive social change", with space for 400 campers.
+The two Danish scout organisations intend to develop the facility, at a cost of 25 Million euros, and make space for 400 campers.
+The camp was envisioned as an adventure playground "for the development of children and young people (not just scouts) into active, engaged and curious people who take the lead for positive social change."

-Ungdomsøen ("The Youth Island") was officially opened in August 2019 by its patron Princess Benedikte.
+The camp can accommodate over 650 outdoor, and 40 indoor, sleeping guests.
+It was officially opened in August 2019 by its patron Princess Benedikte.
+By January 2020 10,000 people had visited the camp.

+The KUNE music festival is hosted at the camp.
+A youth summit, "Young Europe Cares", was hosted by youth activist group Young Europe Is Voting/Youth4Europe at the Ungdomsøen in May 2019.